hutli/hacking-song-book/README.md

 No sense or form or ryme they own

-Pwn my bully boy, pwn
+Pwn my bully boys, pwn

 ### Cores
 Soon we'll deploy the hack